SilviaLazzardi/Emergent_Laws_in_scRNA-seq_Data/Readme.md

 ```

 ## Run in a Docker container
-It is possible to run all the notebooks in this repository in a controlled container simpley running
+It is possible to run all the notebooks in this repository in a controlled container simply running

 ```bash
 cd docker